CIS 3023 – Programming for CIS Majors II

 See Calendar

-All projects are due via the course submission system and the project schedule is (note these are anticipated dates and are subject to change depending upon the speed at which we cover the course material):
+All projects are due via the university submission system Sakai and the project schedule is (note these are anticipated dates and are subject to change depending upon the speed at which we cover the course material):

 Project